-Typically an apprentice might be expected to have already achieved three GCSEs or Level 2 equivalent including Maths, English and a Science, Technolog and Engineering.
+Typically an apprentice might be expected to have already achieved three GCSEs or Level 2 equivalent including Maths, English and a Science, Technology or Engineering subject.
 If not achieved before entry, the apprentice must gain Level 2 English & Maths prior to taking their end-point assessment.

 When the Trailblazer Apprenticeship commences, the apprentice will achieve a Level 3 QCF NVQ Diploma in Engineering Maintenance following an appropriate pathway in Lift or Escalator Servicing or Repair; or a Level 3 QCF NVQ Diploma in Installation and Commissioning, following an appropriate pathway in lifts or escalators.